 - Participates with senior management in the formulation of development strategies and plans.

-- Builds a development infrastructure that centralizes relationship development functions, including codifying fundraising procedures.
+- Builds a development administrative infrastructure that centralizes relationship development functions, including documenting and codifying fundraising procedures.

 - Generates, analyzes and disseminates CRM reports on a regular basis to ensure fund development decisions are data driven.

 - Works with communications staff to maintain a shared development & communications calendar.

 - Takes a lead role in donor segmentation, and planning and generating campaigns and appeals.

 - Works with Development Committee and communications staff to generate other compelling donor communications, such as programmatic updates, event invitations, case statements and brief video.

 - Generates gift acknowledgments in a timely manner.